gabrielng-rj99/CHOP/backend/store/store_functions.md

 ## Overview

-The store package provides database operations for the License Management System, handling all CRUD operations and business logic for entities like companies, licenses, categories, and units.
+The store package provides database operations for the License Management System, handling all CRUD operations and business logic for entities like clients, licenses, categories, and entities.

 ## Components